 An investment in manufacturing sector-specific training is part of what makes the Queretaro labor force stand out.
 However, the region also has the advantage of being home to an economically active population of 1.05 million people, with 45 million people living within a 215-mile radius.
 The state government reports that more than 60 people arrive in Queretaro each day, providing a strong demographic to support future manufacturing growth.

-In addition, the state government has prioritized development of a skilled labor force to attract foreign direct investment in manufacturing.
-As part of this effort, the state is home to 28 technical high schools, 13 technical universities, 74 higher education institutions and 39 postgraduate institutions.
+In addition, the state government has prioritized the development of a skilled labor force to attract foreign direct investment in manufacturing.
+As part of this effort, the state is home to 28 technical high schools, 13 technical universities, 74 higher education institutions, and 39 postgraduate institutions.
 Since 2006, the Aeronautic University of Queretaro has matriculated more than 8,000 graduates through its technician, engineering, and Master's degree programs.
-In addition to its automotive program, UPQ trains students on technology for manufacturing and computer science engineering.
+In addition to its automotive program, UPQ trains students in technology for manufacturing and computer science engineering.
 More than 50 public and private R&D centers help drive innovation in support of complex manufacturing processes.

-While many states support industries in Mexico with training and infrastructure support, what perhaps best sets Queretaro apart is its reputation for providing residents an excellent quality of life.
+While many states support industries in Mexico with training and infrastructure support, what perhaps best sets Queretaro apart is its reputation for providing residents with an excellent quality of life.
 Queretaro is recognized as one of the safest cities in Mexico and offers a culturally rich and vibrant atmosphere that many foreign employees find appealing.
 The state also provides education options for foreign nationals, including 15 international schools for American, Canadian, French, and German nationals.

 Be part of Queretaro's growing manufacturing sectors

-To make investment in the region more attractive still, the state may offer incentives to interested investors.
+To make an investment in the region more attractive still, the state may offer incentives to interested investors.
 Working with a partner like Tetakawi can help manufacturers better negotiate for the types of financial incentives that have attracted so many companies to Queretaro, Mexico.

-To learn more about a factory in Queretaro, Mexico, might be right for your organization, contact Tetakawi today.
+To learn more about a factory in Queretaro, Mexico, that might be right for your organization, contact Tetakawi today.